hyamanieu/softfocus/README.md

 Interact with a database of tidy data tables using Bokeh

 ## objective definition
-The purpose of this 'bokeh serve' example is to give a template for vizualizing typical measurement databases.
+The purpose of this 'bokeh serve' example is to give a template for visualizing typical measurement databases.

 If using the "tidy data" format, a database should be comprising of several tables, each representing a single observational unit (e.g. a sample test in certain experimental conditions).
-This unit comprises of variables (the columns) recoded in successive observations (the rows).
+This unit comprises of variables (the columns) recorded in successive observations (the rows).
 See [Wickham's paper](http://vita.had.co.nz/papers/tidy-data.pdf)

-For vizualizing purpose, it is practical to have a dashboard with a main tab or window listing a summary of the information contained in each table.
+For vizualizing purpose, it is practical to have a **dashboard** with a main tab or window listing a summary of the information contained in each table.
 Then select one or several of them and plot/visualize their content.
 The objective is to be able to compare efficiently variables against each other, but also observational units against each other.

-*This template uses the sample data of Bokeh, so the different csv files do not represent similar observational units.*
+*This template uses the sample data of Bokeh, so the different csv files do not represent similar observational units nor use the tidy data format.*

 Some functionalities of this template: